-All insurances offer Speech Therapy as a benefit.
-We verify your Speech Therapy benefits including: deductible, co-pay or co-insurance, under what circumstances they will pay for speech therapy services, number of sessions, and if authorization is required.
+All insurances offer Speech Therapy and Occupational Therapy as a benefit.
+We verify your Speech or Occupational Therapy benefits including: deductible, co-pay or co-insurance, under what circumstances they will pay for speech therapy services, number of sessions, and if authorization is required.

 Please note that even though we verify your benefits and it appears that they will pay for the services all insurances have a disclaimer that services can be denied for a variety of reasons, specific to the individual insurance company.

-We encourage you to contact your insurance company and verify your speech therapy benefits, including under what circumstances they will cover speech therapy.
+We encourage you to contact your insurance company and verify your speech or occupational therapy benefits, including under what circumstances they will cover speech therapy.

 You may have to choose Private Pay because: